andrewferrier/wrapping.nvim/README.md

 ### Commands and Keymappings

-By default, the plugin will create the following commands to set/override a wrapping mode if it is not autodetected correctly:
+By default, the plugin will create the following commands to set/override a wrapping mode in case it is not autodetected correctly:

 *   `HardWrapMode`
 *   `SoftWrapMode`